letsencrypt/cp-cps/CP-CPS.md

 If a suitable successor entity does not exist, the following steps will be taken:

-* All unexpired Subordinate CA Certificates and non-Short-Lived Subscriber Certificates will be revoked and final CRLs will be published.
+* All unexpired Subordinate CA Certificates and non-Short-lived Subscriber Certificates will be revoked and final CRLs will be published.
 * ISRG CA Private Keys will be destroyed.
 * CA records, logs, and other critical documentation will be transferred to a third party or government entity with appropriate legal controls in place to protect information while allowing its use in compliance with relevant policies and the law.